tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/app.md

 :::caution Not available

 Mutating **App** endpoints are not available yet.
-Contact us if those are important for your integrations.
+[Create a community feature request](https://community.tapeapp.com/c/requests/8) if those are important for your integrations.

 :::